 I have a B.A. from Agnes Scott College in Molecular Genetics and Biochemistry.
 I completed my Ph.D. at Baylor College of Medicine with Dr. James Versalovic.
 During my thesis studies, I examined factors secreted from biofilms that mediate probiotic activities of Lactobacillus reuteri.
 My first postdoc was in Dr. Katherine Knight’s laboratory at Loyola University Medical Center; during my postdoc, I identified molecules and pathways involved in anti-inflammatory commensal:host interactions.

-I am a sophomore at Indiana University, hoping to pursue a career in dentistry.
+I am a junior at Indiana University, hoping to pursue a career in dentistry.
 I am a Microbiology major, also obtaining a Spanish minor.
 I am involved with the IU Research Undergraduate Journal (IUJUR), Pre-Dental Society, and STARS here at IU, and enjoy reading and baking in my free time.

 - Megan Parrott Dunn, Lecturer, Department of Biology, Indiana University